Vitamin E: Chemistry

 The nutritional content of vitamin E is defined by equivalency to 100% RRR-configuration α-tocopherol activity.
 The molecules that contribute α-tocopherol activity are four tocopherols and four tocotrienols, within each group of four identified by the prefixes alpha- (α-), beta- (β-), gamma- (γ-), and delta- (δ-).
 For alpha(α)-tocopherol each of the three "R" sites has a methyl group (CH3) attached.
 For beta(β)-tocopherol: R1 = methyl group, R2 = H, R3 = methyl group.
 For gamma(γ)-tocopherol: R1 = H, R2 = methyl group, R3 = methyl group.
 For delta(δ)-tocopherol: R1 = H, R2 = H, R3 = methyl group.
-The same configurations exist for the tocotrienols, except that the hydrophobic side chain has three carbon-carbon double bonds whereas the tocopherols have a saturated side chain.
+The same configurations exist for the tocotrienols, except that the unsaturated side chain has three carbon-carbon double bonds whereas the tocopherols have a saturated side chain.

 Stereoisomers

 In addition to distinguishing tocopherols and tocotrienols by position of methyl groups, the tocopherols have a phytyl tail with three chiral points or centers that can have a right or left orientation.
 The naturally occurring plant form of alpha-tocopherol is RRR-α-tocopherol, also referred to as d-tocopherol, whereas the synthetic form (all-racemic or all-rac vitamin E, also dl-tocopherol) is equal parts of eight stereoisomers RRR, RRS, RSS, SSS, RSR, SRS, SRR and SSR with progressively decreasing biological equivalency, so that 1.36 mg of dl-tocopherol is considered equivalent to 1.0 mg of d-tocopherol, the natural form.
 Rephrased, the synthetic has 73.5% of the potency of the natural.